 Less of a list of things to buy and more of a list of things to try...

-We all hold the spark of creativity inside us.
-To quote Maia Toll author of "The Night School", “It's like making fire: you can wait for a lightening strike or you can pull out two sticks and do the work of creation" Maia Toll.
+“It's like making fire: you can wait for a lightening strike or you can pull out two sticks and do the work of creation" Maia Toll.

-I think accessing this part of me and honouring it as a sacred space for healing has really helped me to love myself when I needed it the most.
+Accessing my subconscious, and honouring creativity as a sacred space for healing has really helped me to love myself when I needed it the most.
 It's time to sit with myself and just feel into my body.
-The gentle motion of doing allows my mind to relax as I focus on my breath.
-There is no wrong way to create something.
-I think the magic happens when we get over that fear and just allow ourselves to create.
+The gentle motion of doing, allows my mind to relax as I focus on my breath.

 Creativity for Self-care